open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/index.rst

 This format has been used for calibration data and IRF of X-ray instruments, as well as for the IRFs that are distributed with the Fermi-LAT science tools.
-In order to support fully enclosed IRFs, describing instrument response for a given region of interest, this format has been extended closely following previous standards.
+In order to support fully enclosed IRFs, describing instrument response for a given region of interest, this format has been extended closely following previous conventions.

 At the moment (November 2015), this format is used by H.E.S.S. and VERITAS and supported by Gammapy and Gammalib and is being proposed for